 (AFS) to augment the fire brigade in wartime.
 These part-time fireman were recognised by the issue of a lapel badge first issued in August 1938 after completion of sixty hours training, reduced in June 1939 to one month of membership.
 The badge was made of sterling silver until June 1939 when it became white metal.

-The adjacent photographs show the Hungerford AFS in Barr's Yard in their latest fast response vehicle.
+The adjacent photographs show the Hungerford AFS in Barr's Yard (their garaging facility) in their latest fast response vehicle.
 Jack Williams remembered this as a "Ford V8 Pilot", but Roger Mardon (a fire service historican from Canterbury) kindly contacted the Virtual Museum (Aug 2012) pointing out that the "V8 Pilot" was not introduced until 1947, and that the vehicle appears to be a Ford Model 48 Roadster, a model introduced in 1935.
 The registration ABL 481 was registered in 1936.
 The photographs probably date from 1938-41.

 The driver is Tom Cox; Officer in Charge Jack Brewer; in the rear seat are Jack Sadler and Bert Wyatt; standing is Tup Lambourne, and in the rear seat is Charles Williams.